Bubbi Morthens: Personal life

 Bubbi was born in Reykjavík to a Danish mother and a half-Norwegian, half-Icelandic father.
 Bubbi is a common nickname for Ásbjörn.

-He developed a strong addiction to cocaine and alcohol in his youth, later in life he became an advocate for sobriety and addiction prevention.
-In 2018 he published the poetry book Rof about the sexual abuse he was a victim of as a child.
+He developed a strong addiction to cocaine and alcohol in his youth, and later in life he became an advocate for sobriety and addiction prevention.
+In 2018, he published the poetry book Rof about the sexual abuse he was a victim of as a child.

 In 1973 (at the age of 17), Bubbi became a migrant worker.

 In 2004, the documentary Blindsker about the life of Bubbi was released.

 In 2020, a musical based on the life of Bubbi, named Níu líf ("Nine Lives") was shown in Reykjavík City Theatre.